-- meet general admission requirements - be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET)
+- Meet general admission requirements - Be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET) - Have a minimum ACT composite score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT composite score of 16 to 17 (12 to14 if taken before October 28, 1989) and have completed at least 12 semester hours with a "C" average or better on courses approved by the MLT program.
+Completion of the science section of the ACT is required for admission.

-- have a minimum ACT score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT score of 16 to 17 (12 to14 if taken before October 28, 1989) and have completed at least 12 semester hours with a "C" average or better on courses approved by the MLT program - take an entrance test at the applicant's own expense.
-Must be submitted within application deadline, can only be taken 2 times 45 days apart during the application year and cannot be older than 18 months of the application deadline - must be 18 years of age at the start of the program
+- Take an entrance test at the applicant's own expense.
+Must be submitted within application deadline, can only be taken 2 times 45 days apart during the application year and cannot be older than 18 months of the application deadline - Must be 18 years of age at the start of the program